jemmy512/book-notes/linux/linux-mem.md

         /* Folios which weren't demoted go back on @folio_list */ list_splice_init(&demote_folios, folio_list);

-        /* goto retry to reclaim the undemoted folios in folio_list if
-        * desired.
-        *
-        * Reclaiming directly from top tier nodes is not often desired
-        * due to it breaking the LRU ordering: in general memory
-        * should be reclaimed from lower tier nodes and demoted from
-        * top tier nodes.
-        *
-        * However, disabling reclaim from top tier nodes entirely
-        * would cause ooms in edge scenarios where lower tier memory
-        * is unreclaimable for whatever reason, eg memory being
-        * mlocked or too hot to reclaim.
-We can disable reclaim
-        * from top tier nodes in proactive reclaim though as that is
-        * not real memory pressure. */
         if (!sc->proactive) {
             do_demote_pass = false;
             goto retry;